Okay, let’s come to the point!

 Interviewing FIDE Master Viktor Neustroev On How To Become A Chess Grandmaster

 So until now, I discussed everything that is required for achieving the grandmaster title.
-But that is not enough, you might be also having some questions related to becoming a GM.
+But that is not enough, you might also have some questions related to becoming a GM.